ldodds/overpass-doc/README.md

 ### Overpass QL Documentation Extensions

-`overpass-doc` processes your Overpass queries, saved as text files with a `.op` extension.
+`overpass-doc` processes your Overpass queries, saved as text files with a `.osm` extension.

 It then looks for a comment at the top of the query.
 Like Javadoc, rdoc and similar tools, the content of those comments are used to provide metadata